T. D. Ierlan

-Tristan David "TD" Ierlan is an American professional lacrosse player who plays as a faceoff specialist for Redwoods Lacrosse Club of the Premier Lacrosse League and the Toronto Rock of the National Lacrosse League.
+Tristan David "TD" Ierlan is an American professional lacrosse player who plays as a faceoff specialist for the California Redwoods of the Premier Lacrosse League and the Toronto Rock of the National Lacrosse League.
 Regarded as one of the best faceoff specialists of all time, Ierlan holds numerous NCAA records, having played at Albany, Yale, and Denver before turning professional.
 Additionally, he is a volunteer assistant lacrosse coach at Syracuse.

 Early life and career

 Ierlan is the son of Mike and Karen Ierlan.
-He has a brother, Chayse, who plays lacrosse as a goaltender for Cornell, and a sister, Doyle.
+He has a brother, Chayse, who is his teammate with the Redwoods, and a sister, Doyle.
 He attended Victor Senior High School in Victor, New York, where he earned four varsity letters in football, wrestling, and lacrosse.
 On the wrestling mat, Ierlan set a school record with 161 wins.
 In lacrosse, he won 1,135 faceoffs at an 83% win rate, as well as collecting 661 ground balls and recording 50 points over his career.
 He helped lead Victor to state championships in lacrosse during his final two years, being named an All-American and New York Player of the Year both times.